 While prepping for the recipe, I discovered that the pork roast had a layer of skin (ewww) that had to be cut off with great difficulty and that the usable pieces of meat had to be excavated from around the bone (ewww again).

 At the beginning I promised the little pig that I would use every bit of him to celebrate his life.
 By the end, I was wrestling Mr. Piggy to get any meat at all and was seriously considering vegetarianism.

 Again, please consider a boneless piece of meat for this wonderful dish.

 It sounds complicated, but if you don’t have a pig fight the recipe comes together quite nicely and quickly.
 You do need to simmer it on very low for 2 1/2 to 3 hours and the end result is well worth the wait.
-The sauce was so incredibly flavorful and spicy, and the pork practically melted in my mouth.
-It was terrific.
+The sauce is so incredibly flavorful and spicy, and the pork practically melts in your mouth.
+It’s terrific.

 I’ll definitely be making this one again, sans the pig with bone!

 - 2 lb tomatillos